 Major Requirements.
 Students majoring in anthropology study the discipline's history and methodology by taking two types of courses: those that focus on a particular cultural area (such as Africa, the Caribbean, native North America, Europe, or South Asia) and courses that focus on a specific theoretical concern.
 They also conduct individual ethnographic or archeological fieldwork and are encouraged to complement their work in anthropology with participation in a study-abroad program.
-Major requirements may include course work in other related departments (such as art, biology, geology, languages and literatures, political science, religion, and sociology) and programs (such as African American studies, American cultural studies, Asian studies, environmental studies, and women's studies).
+Major requirements may include course work in other related departments (such as art, biology, geology, languages and literatures, political science, religion, and sociology) and programs (such as African American studies, American cultural studies, Asian studies, environmental studies, and women's and gender studies).

-Students majoring in anthropology must complete successfully Anthropology 101, 102, 333, 339, 441, and 458; a course or unit containing a fieldwork component (Anthropology 335, s25, or s32), which should be taken during the student's sophomore year; and at least four other courses in anthropology, not including 360.
+Students majoring in anthropology must complete successfully Anthropology 101, 103 or 104, 333, 339, 441, 458, and Anthropology s10 or s32, which should be taken during the student's sophomore year; and at least four other courses in anthropology, not including 360.
 With departmental approval two of these elective courses in anthropology may be replaced by related courses from other departments or programs at Bates or from a Junior Semester or Junior Year Abroad program.